…and continuous authorization is only possible with real-time device trust and a means to instantly revoke access.

-Let’s face it, most professionals in enterprise security would agree that when it comes to secure remote access, Zero Trust is the right strategy for our modern workstyles and modern corporate infrastructures.
-With the vast majority of both our workers and our resources living outside of the now outdated corporate perimeter, it’s no wonder that there is so much consensus that we must find a new way forward if we intend to support the productivity of our vastly remote workforce while effectively protecting the sensitive resources that support that productivity.
+Let’s face it, most professionals in enterprise information security would agree that when it comes to secure remote access, Zero Trust is the right strategy for our modern workstyles and modern corporate infrastructures.
+The vast majority of both our workers and our resources are living outside of the now-outdated corporate perimeter.
+So there is consensus that we must find a new way forward with cybersecurity and information systems if we intend to support the productivity of remote workforce – while effectively protecting the sensitive resources that support that productivity.
 The experts have all spoken – Zero Trust is the answer.

 Great!
 Sign me up for some Zero Trust.

-That’s when I realized that one-and-done authorization violates the very principle of Zero Trust everyone now believes in.
+That’s when I realized that one-and-done authorization violates the very principle of Zero Trust.
 In the same way that one authentication into the castle perimeter exposed far too much to every user, one authentication into an app then leaves that app exposed and potentially vulnerable for the entire duration of the requester’s access.
 Trust established at a single point in time does not guarantee enduring trustworthiness.

 So, what would such a solution look like and how would it work?
 In order for continuous authorization to work in practice, two things are required:

 - Continuous Quantified Trust – Constant, thorough analysis of the trustworthiness of the user and their device.

 - Instant Access Control – The ability to instantly revoke access if trustworthiness falls, and instantly re-grant access if trustworthiness rises sufficiently.

 These are clearly more than mere features of a Zero Trust solution – they rely on an architecture that supports broad integrations and the ability to respond in real time.
 Let’s take a look at each of these in more detail.

 When I think of trustworthiness, it occurs to me that trust is never truly a binary decision.
 A person gradually earns trust with their peers over time, earning greater amounts of trust as there are more data points that support trusting that person.